About this tool

 - You must be a verified owner of both the old and new properties in Search Console.
-You must use the same Google account to manage both sites.
+You must use the same Google account to manage both properties.

-- The Change of Address tool can be used only on domain-level properties: that is, example.com, m.example.com, or http://example.com.
-It cannot be used for properties below the domain level, such as http://example.com/petstore/
+- The Change of Address tool can be used only on properties at the domain level: that is, you can move example.com, m.example.com, or http://example.com.
+You cannot move properties at the path level, such as http://example.com/petstore/

 - The tool does not move any subdomains below the specified domain (including www).
 So if you specify example.com in the tool, it will not move www.example.com or m.example.com.
 However, all paths under the domain are affected (example.com/any/path/here).